Consensys/mythx-docs/docs/source/main/getting-started.rst

 .. image:: ../_static/mythx-main-page.png

-The signup process starts by clicking the “Login with Metamask” button on the MythX website.
+The sign-up process starts by clicking the “Login with Metamask” button on the MythX website.

 .. image:: ../_static/mythx-metamask-login.jpg